kevin51jiang/vlive-dl/README.md

 ## Installation
 1. `pip install -r requirements.txt`
 2. Download Handbrake CLI for burning in subtitles [here](https://handbrake.fr/downloads2.php) and add it to your PATH
+3. Add in your url and desired title into the `vlive-download.py` file near the top.
+4. In your terminal, type `python ./vlive-download.py` and watch the magic happen

 ## Roadmap
 1. Make python script